Logan Central

 The labour market performance in Logan Central lags significantly behind most other regions nationally

-Logan Central has a balanced workforce with both white and blue collar jobs.
-Manufacturing and industrial sectors are prominent, with an unemployment rate of 17.7% as of June 2025.
+Logan Central has a diverse workforce with both white and blue collar jobs.
+Manufacturing and industrial sectors dominate, with an unemployment rate of 17.7% as of June 2025.

 Employment growth over the past year was estimated at 6.5%.
-The area's unemployment rate is significantly higher than Greater Brisbane's rate of 4.1%, indicating room for improvement.
-Workforce participation in Logan Central lags behind Greater Brisbane, with rates of 43.7% and 64.5% respectively.
+There are 2,261 residents employed while the unemployment rate is 13.6%, which is higher than Greater Brisbane's rate of 4.1%.
+Workforce participation in Logan Central lags behind Greater Brisbane at 43.7% compared to 64.5%.
 Employment is concentrated in manufacturing, health care & social assistance, and retail trade.

-Manufacturing is particularly specialized, with an employment share 2.5 times the regional level.
-However, professional & technical jobs are under-represented at 2.6%, compared to Greater Brisbane's 8.9%.
-The worker-to-resident ratio indicates substantial local employment opportunities.
-Between June 2024 and June 2025, employment levels increased by 6.5% and labour force grew by 5.0%, reducing the unemployment rate by 1.2 percentage points.
-In comparison, Greater Brisbane saw employment grow by 4.4%.
-State-level data from Sep-25 shows Queensland employment contracted by 0.23%, with an unemployment rate of 4.2%.
-Nationally, employment grew by 0.26% and the unemployment rate was 4.5%.
-Jobs and Skills Australia's national employment forecasts project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Logan Central's employment mix suggests local growth of approximately 5.5% over five years and 12.2% over ten years, though these are simple extrapolations for illustrative purposes only.
+Manufacturing has a significant share of employment, at 2.5 times the regional level.
+Conversely, professional & technical jobs are under-represented at 2.6%, compared to Greater Brisbane's 8.9%.
+The worker-to-resident ratio is one-to-one, indicating substantial local employment opportunities.
+Between June 2024 and June 2025, employment levels increased by 6.5% and the labour force grew by 5.0%, reducing the unemployment rate by 1.2 percentage points.
+In comparison, Greater Brisbane saw employment grow by 4.4%, labour force expand by 4.0%, and unemployment fall by 0.4 percentage points.
+National employment forecasts from Jobs and Skills Australia in May 2025 project national growth of 6.6% over five years and 13.7% over ten years, with varying rates across industries.
+Applying these projections to Logan Central's employment mix suggests local growth of approximately 5.5% over five years and 12.2% over ten years.

 Frequently Asked Questions - Employment